gtmetrix/gtmetrix-for-wordpress/readme.txt

 * fixed issue with widget never showing up
 * fixed various issues with widget logic
 * moved install logic to admin_init hooks to work around Composer not running the install logic
-* removed 'hourly' and 'weekly' schedules from cron_schedules filter; those are
+* removed 'hourly' and 'weekly' schedules from cron_schedules filter; those are already WordPress defaults

 = 0.4.5 =